-September 30, 2019
+September 20, 2022

 Eureka College is situated on 80 beautiful tree-lined acres in the city of Eureka- a peaceful residential community of approximately 5,000 residents - in central Illinois.
-Our exclusive size of just under 700 students and small-town/rural location help make Eureka College one of the safest campuses in the nation.
+Our exclusive size of just over 500 students and small-town/rural location help make Eureka College one of the safest campuses in the nation.
 As a matter of fact, the College was recognized as one of the 2016 safest colleges in the state by BackgroundChecks.org.

 Safety is a top priority and we ensure that our policies, actions and organizational structure reflect that.
 For example, the Title IX Coordinator is one of my direct reports and we have frequent and standing meetings.
-In addition, we have an Inclusive Excellence Team comprised of internal and external experts in aspects of diversity and inclusion.
-In addition, Eureka College provides a full-time campus police officer throughout the week and will coordinate services for weeknights and weekends.
-Eureka College also partners with Eureka City Police Department and Woodford County Police, when additional assistance is needed.
+In addition, we have an Inclusive Excellence Team comprised of internal and external experts in various aspects of diversity, equity and inclusion.
+Further, Eureka College has its own police/public safety department that provides a full-time campus police officer throughout the week and services for weeknights and weekends as needed.
+Eureka College also partners with the City of Eureka Police Department and the Woodford County Sheriff's Department, when additional assistance is needed.